CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 1. Create an environment to perform the build.
 2. Use our `hugo` files to build our website.
-2. Connect and authenticate with our Azure container.
+2. Connect and authenticate with our Azure blob.
-3. Update the Azure container to match our updated webpage.
+3. Update the Azure blob to match our updated webpage.

 and do that every time we execute a simple `git push` to the `main` branch!
 First things first, let's get our `C:/Hugo/Sites/yourdomain.com` directory on Github.
 Create a new repository on github called `yourdomain.com`, where obviously you fill in the name of your own domain.
 This repository **needs to be public**, because Github actions are only available for public (or Enterprise) repositories.